 - 2 tablespoons brown sugar more to taste

-- whole or cracked peppercorns to taste
+- Cracked or whole peppercorns sub: ground black pepper; to taste

 - 2 bay leaves dried or fresh